isha04/locationAndMeetup/README.md

-This a an app that I worked on to:
+This is an app that I worked on to explore the following:
-1) Explore location frameworks such as MapKit, CoreLocation and GoogleMaps
+1) Location frameworks such as MapKit, CoreLocation and GoogleMaps
 2) Searching within Apple's map
-3) Explore Networking by using AlamoFire to hit meetup.com API
+3) Networking by using AlamoFire to hit meetup.com API

 In this app a user can search for a place, and see driving directions in either AppleMap or GoogleMap.
 Secondly, the user can also see meetups happening within 25 mile radius of his/her current location.